helsinfranz/Poly-advance-1/README.md

 # Polygon-1

-This Markdown file provides instructions for deploying and managing our NFT contract on the Ethereum testnet and Polygon Mumbai network.
+This is the project where we deploy our nft contract to etherium testnet, and then we mint the nft's and then we map it and then we send it to mumbai network.

 ## Getting Started